-While undergoing a Caesarean section, a woman woke up shortly after being injected with a general anaesthetic and muscle relaxant.
+While undergoing a Caesarean section, a woman woke up shortly after being injected with a general anaesthetic.
 She felt excruciating pain as the suregon cut into her abdomen but was unable to move to attract attention.
 She was awarded:

 Medical professionals use anaesthetic every day and it’s generally regarded as safe with very few patients experiencing complications.
 But there are times when medical negligence occurs, leaving a patient injured and distressed, shaking their confidence in the people that are responsible for their care.
 Anaesthetic complications can come in a variety of forms, from being aware of a procedure taking place when general anaesthetic has been administered, to long-lasting nerve damage.
 Complications can both be temporary and permanent, requiring those affected to make changes to their lifestyle and potentially affecting their quality of life.
 Financial compensation can be obtained if a legal claim is bought successfully.
 This compensation can help patients who have been injured to get back their independence after a negligently performed anaesthetic procedure.